TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 ## Problem Statement

-The aim of this Power BI Dashboard is to perform a comprehensive analysis of the Indian Population using available demographic data.

-To provide insights and visualizations that help stakeholders understand the population dynamics, trends and patterns across various demographic factors.
+To create a dashboard that deliver insights and visuals that reveal population trends, patterns and demographics.

 ## Sections in the Report